fengyujia88/academic-CV-new/content/Leadership/debate/index.md

 ---
 title: Debate Team, Membership
-subtitle: From September 2015 to September 2016, held the position of Vice President in the Supervision Department at the Student Union Guidance Center, Wuhan University, for one year.
+subtitle: In September 2015, I joined the Debate Team of the School of Basic Medical Sciences at Wuhan University.

 # Summary for listings and search engines
-summary: From September 2016 to September 2017, held the position of Vice President in the Supervision Department at the Student Union Guidance Center, Wuhan University, for one year.
+summary: In September 2015, I joined the Debate Team of the School of Basic Medical Sciences at Wuhan University.

 # Link this post with a project
 projects: []

 # Date published
-date: '2016-09-13T00:00:00Z'
+date: '2015-09-01T00:00:00Z'

 # Date updated
-lastmod: '2017-09-13T00:00:00Z'
+lastmod: '2016-09-01T00:00:00Z'

 # Is this an unpublished draft?
 draft: false